 - We receive a call about acts of terrorism or bomb warnings

 - You threaten the safety of our volunteers or the delivery of our service, for example by making it difficult for other people to get hold of us.

 We also record some statistical information, to report on and improve our service.
 This includes information such as gender, and how distressed you were.
 This information never reports about specific people.
-We don’t record your phone calls to the helpline but volunteers may listen into calls for training purposes or to support another volunteer.
+We don’t record your phone calls to the helpline but volunteers and staff may listen into calls for training, support or research purposes.

 In order to manage the capacity of our service, if you contact us a lot in a short period of time we may get our system to limit the number of calls we will accept.
 If this happens to you, you will get a message that explains how to contact us to discuss your needs.